tokajer/smtprelayd/PROGRESS.md

 ...\spool\tmp: Access is denied`.
 Mode bits do not govern access on Windows (`os.Chmod` only toggles the read-only attribute); the data directory's explicit DACL does, which the installer sets and `CheckDataDirACL` already verifies at startup.
-Not compile-checked here — no Go toolchain was available in the session; `go vet`, `gofmt` and `go test ./...` still need to be run.
+Not compile-checked in that session — no Go toolchain was available; `gofmt`, `go vet` (both GOOS) and `go test ./...` were run in the fifteenth session and are clean.
 Field-verified on the reporting host the same day: with the patched binary and a corrected DACL the relay logs `message accepted` and delivers, where before it accepted and relayed the message but then failed both the enqueue and the